jacksleight/statamic-bonus-routes/README.md

 ### Taxonomy Routes

 Two types of taxonomy route are supported, show and index.
 Show routes work in exactly the same way as Statamic's standard routes, they parse the requested term to the view template or 404 if nothing is found.
-Index routes are for listing and other non-term specific pages.
+Index routes are for listing and general non-term specific pages.

 Taxonomy show routes *must* include a `slug` parameter.

-These are some example bonus taxonomy routes.
-Use braces not brackets, I had to change them here due to formatting issues:
+These are some example bonus taxonomy routes. *Use braces not brackets*, I had to change them here due to formatting issues:

 ```php
 // Customise a taxonomy's URL